 Charles Keily appears to have carried out his position as DCC diligently for over a decade.
-In August 1851, the Gloucester Journal reported that he had been presented with “a handsome silver snug box, teapot, goblet and cream-jug, as a mark of the esteem in which he is held by the sergeants and constables of the County Police Force.”
+In August 1851, the Gloucester Journal reported that he had been presented with “a handsome silver snuff box, teapot, goblet and cream-jug, as a mark of the esteem in which he is held by the sergeants and constables of the County Police Force.”
 Two years later, though, Keilly left his position in dramatic circumstances.

 On 2 July 1853, the Gloucester Journal revealed that on 23 June, the County Police had sent the following telegram to police forces in Bristol, Southampton, Liverpool, Swindon and Birmingham:

 “Absconded this day, charged with embezzling £400, Charles Keily, deputy chief constable of the Gloucestershire Constabulary, 38 years of age, 5 feet 8 inches high, dark hair, brown whiskers, pale complexion, thin in person, dressed in dark clothes.”